Anglo-Swedish war of 1810–1812: Background

 France and its allies threatened to declare war against Sweden if it did not meet the French demands.
-On 17 November the same year, the Swedish government declared war against Great Britain.
+On 17 November the same year, the Swedish government declared war against the UK.

-The war
+War

-No acts of war occurred during the conflict and Britain was even allowed to station boats in Hanö, thus "occupying" the island.
-Sweden did not try to hinder this as Britain used the island to continue trading with Sweden.
-The only bloodshed during the war occurred on the 15th of June 1811, when Major-General Hampus Mörner with 140 men acted to disperse a group of farmers in Klågerup in Scania who objected to the conscription policy.
-In the Klågerup riots, Mörner's soldiers killed 30 farmers.
+No acts of war occurred during the conflict and the UK was even allowed to station boats in Hanö, thus "occupying" the island.
+Sweden did not try to hinder this as the UK used the island to continue trading with Sweden.

 Aftermath

-The elected Crown Prince of Sweden, Danish Prince Charles August, had died on 28 May 1810, and on 21 August 1810, the French marshal general Jean-Baptiste Bernadotte was elected Crown Prince of Sweden.
-Although Bernadotte was only the Crown Prince and technically subservient to King Charles XIII, the King's deteriorating health and disinterest made the Crown Prince the de facto ruler of Sweden.
+The elected crown prince of Sweden, Danish Prince Charles August, had died on 28 May 1810, and on 21 August 1810, the French Marshal Jean-Baptiste Bernadotte was elected crown prince of Sweden.
+Although Bernadotte was only the crown prince and technically subservient to King Charles XIII, the king's deteriorating health and uninterest made the crown prince the de facto ruler of Sweden.
 Under Bernadotte's rule, Sweden's relationship with Napoleonic France deteriorated.
-When France occupied Swedish Pomerania and the island of Rügen in 1812, Sweden sought peace with Great Britain.
+When France occupied Swedish Pomerania and the island of Rügen in 1812, Sweden sought peace with the UK.

 After long negotiations, the Treaty of Örebro was signed on 18 July 1812.
-On the same day and at the same place, Britain and Russia signed a peace treaty to end the Anglo–Russian War (1807–1812).
+On the same day and at the same place, the UK and Russia signed a peace treaty to end the Anglo–Russian War (1807–1812).